 Suppose you do decide to retake the test.
 The next question is when should you.
 Again, it depends on your circumstances.
-For many schools, the February test is too late for the Fall 2016 cycle, so there’s no real urgency.
+For many schools, the February test is too late for the current cycle, so there’s no real urgency.
 There’s also the matter of the February test being “weird.”
-LSAC doesn’t make February tests public, and then tend to be more experimental than the other annual administrations.
+LSAC doesn’t make February tests public, and they tend to be more experimental than the other annual administrations.

 But as we’ve pointed out before, weird isn’t necessarily bad, and the February test is still fundamentally the same beast.
 The upside of retaking it soon is that you’ll be able to build on the studying you’ve already done and then move on with your life within a few months.
-This gives you all spring and summer to work on the rest of your application and get it in early for Fall 2017.
+This gives you all spring and summer to work on the rest of your application and get it in early for the next cycle.

 Once you’ve picked a date, you need to think about LSAT prep, and maybe trying something different from last time.
 For example, if you exclusively went to an LSAT prep class, try doing an online LSAT course.
 If you did purely online, try a hybrid course where you get live instruction streamed live to you.
 Or, if you’ve done all the above, let’s talk about tutoring.
 Our Academic Managers can help match you with a tutor that fits your personality!